ArminLau/LearnGit/Git/BranchManagement.md

 > Scene One:	synchronize local branch with remote branch

-* execute  `git branch -a`  to check the difference between local branch and remote branc
+* execute  `git branch -a`  to check the difference between local branch and remote branch

 * execute  `git fetch`  to update local repository from remote repository, after which it is able to view new remote branches